 A: Laminate floors are tough and durable, but you have to choose the right laminate for its intended use.
 If the laminate will be installed in an office that has lots of foot traffic, high heels and chairs on wheels, choose one with a higher Abrasion Class (AC) rating.

 Q: What will my floor look like after installation?

 A properly-installed laminate floor will be level, tight fitting and even.
 Keep in mind that the color of an installed laminate floor can look a bit darker than you may have seen in the sample.
 Darker colors absorb light, while lighter colors reflect it.
 Also, each board may have a different grain, swirl or pattern to it.
 Plank width will also vary, usually between 3 ¼” – 5”.

 The edging will vary as well.
 Some have beveled edges for a rustic or traditional look, while eased edges simulate the appearance of prefinished hardwood flooring.
 You could also choose no edges for a seamless surface, or a French bleed for a dramatic touch.

 Different laminate types will have different textures, too, either embossed with a grain printed on the décor layer, or even hand-scraped.
 You’ll also have to choose your finish, such as satin, semi-gloss or high gloss.

 Check out some of the other services we offer in your community, aside from laminate flooring.

 Contact All Flooring Install

-To learn more about our laminate flooring installation, contact us at 972-679-3172.
+To learn more about our laminate flooring installation in Dallas and Richardson, contact us at 972-679-3172.
 We are conveniently located in Richardson TX, and serve the Dallas metro area, including but not limited to Dallas, Richardson, Allen, Mckinney, Plano, Garland, Mesquite, Highland Park, University Park, Park Cities, Addison, Carrollton, Irving, Grand Prairie, The Colony, Frisco, Coppell, and more.